vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `-a`, `--all`
       Verify all pools.

+`activate` [*options*]
+  Configure the system after it was upgraded, i.e. the new system closure has been activated.

+    `--[no-]system`
+      NixOS overwrites files it thinks it manages, such as `/etc/sub{u,g}id` and `/etc/lxc/lxc-usernet`.
+If this option is enabled, the required files are regenerated.
+Enabled by default.

+    `--[no-]lxcfs`
+      In case LXCFS was reloaded, it is necessary to access `/proc/stat` and `/proc/loadavg` in all containers, in order for LXCFS to start tracking them.
+Enabled by default.

 `shutdown` [`-f`|`--force`]
   Export all pools and stop all containers.
 This command should be used at system shutdown.
 Since all pools are immediately disabled, no container can be